ikotun-dev/Ikotun.dev/src/content/blog/openai-setup-gdg.md

 ```

-Setting up an assistant with openAI can be done manually or via the API as well.<br/>
+You can set up an assistant with OpenAI either manually or via the API.<br/>
-This is a very beginner friendly guide so we are going to set it up right in our openAI dashboard
+This is a beginner-friendly guide, so we will set it up directly in the OpenAI dashboard.

 ![Creating an assistant ](https://res.cloudinary.com/dbd7rcwwx/image/upload/v1738104144/Screenshot_2025-01-28_at_11.36.23_PM_suiqha.png)

 Next up is to come up with an instruction for your assistant.
-The instruction is basically a rule that your assistant follows to come up with responses.
+The instruction is a set of rules that guide your assistant in generating responses.
 <b>Instruction example</b>

 > You are a coding assistant.
 Your job is to help users with programming-related questions.
 Provide clear, concise explanations and example code snippets when needed.
 If a user asks for best practices, offer industry-standard recommendations.
 If a user asks for debugging help, guide them through troubleshooting steps.